The Locker Room Code

 “You’re father wouldn’t have let this happen.”
 His mother’s voice trailed off.

 Amir held his breath as a gust of wind hit the back of his neck.
 He had never told her about the task force.
 She had no clue the NYPD had been following his father’s every move.
-Discussions about his father were a sensitive topic, and they almost always led to his mother bawling her eyes out.

 In response, Amir would practice in secret.
 On weekends, he’d sneak out with a binder of drills and katas copied from memory.